davidgasquez/talks/data.md

 - Most of the world will make decisions by either guessing or using their gut.
 They will be either lucky or wrong
 - Theories come and go, but fundamental data always remain the same
 - Data is the aggregated voice of our customers - Riley Newman, Airbnb
+- To make great products, do machine learning like the great engineer you are, not like the great machine learning expert you aren’t